Globus Cassus: Construction process

 Starting at four precisely defined points in the geostationary orbit, four space elevators are built.
-Eventually they become massive towers, each measuring several hundred kilometers in diameter and extending to a length of about 165,000 km.
+Eventually, they will become massive towers, each measuring several hundred kilometers in diameter and extending to a length of about 165,000 km.
 The towers contain elevators which are used to transport silicate building material to the construction sites at geostationary orbit.

 Skeleton and shell

-The building material is converted into vacuum-porous aggregate and used to form the skeleton.
-It is built retaining constant symmetry and balance at every moment and will ultimately span around all sides of the earth.
-Then magma is pumped towards the skeleton, where it is used to form thin shells in the skeletal openings.
+The building material would be converted into vacuum-porous aggregate and used to form the skeleton.
+It would be built retaining constant symmetry and balance at every moment and will ultimately span around all sides of the earth.
+Then magma would be pumped towards the skeleton, where it would be used used to form thin shells in the skeletal openings.
 Eight of these openings are fitted with large, inward-curving window domes made out of silicon glass.

 The Great Rains

 Having been used up to a large degree, the Earth has shrunk, the polar ice caps have melted and the Earth's mass and therefore gravity has declined.
 This leads to the sudden loss of the atmosphere and hydrosphere, which wander outwards towards the new World.
 Globus Cassus' equator zones are equipped with a system of trenches and moulds that will become rivers, lakes and seas as soon as the water has settled.
 The transfer process of atmosphere and hydrosphere is called "The Great Rains".